10 Tips for Increasing Website Conversions

 To get around this, offer a free trial period during which customers can test out your software and make sure it’s right for them before purchasing.
 When a user signs up for a free trial, collect their contact information and use it for follow-up or email re-marketing to complete the sale.

-Thanks for checking out our 10 tips for increasing website conversions in 2021!
+Thanks for checking out our 10 tips for increasing website conversions!

 For a more in-depth intro to conversion rate optimization, check out our Intro to CRO course on Directive Institute.